 To check prices and company contact details for specific numbers, download our list of short codes for more about Virgin Mobile premium text messages, including how they’re charged and regulated.

 For general information on what short codes are and how to stop them, check out managing your short codes page.

 Your mobile account has limits capping your spending.
 You can text short code numbers and Payforit services, charging less than £40 a message, until you’ve spent £240 a month – and no more, until your next Pay Monthly mobile bill.

 Texting STOP or STOP ALL to the short code may unsubscribe you from messages or you could contact the company’s helpline.
 If you were charged for messages after you ended the service, it’s them you’ll need to ask for a refund.
 Messages may have been queued up, ready for you, before you cancelled.

-To block texts from all short code numbers, call 789 on your Virgin Mobile phone (or 0345 6000 789 on any).
+To block texts from all short code numbers, call 789 on your Virgin Mobile phone (or 0345 6000 789* on any phone).
 Texts from unknown senders and more spam, you can forward to 7726 free.
 You’ll get an automated reply, thanking you for your report, and more instructions if needed.

 *Call cost may vary